 The Teacher Education Policy and Programs Handbook (TEPPH) serves as the official document governing six majors in education.
-It supplements the catalog as an additional primary document for students seeking teacher licensure.
+It supplements the BU Catalog and Student Handbook as an additional primary document for students seeking teacher licensure.
 The TEPPH outlines the SOE undergraduate department's conceptual framework, requirements, policies and procedures, and coursework required for licensure.
 This document is available through the SOE undergraduate department, online, and is distributed to all teacher education candidates upon application to the program.